DataDog/documentation/content/en/graphing/widgets/hostmap.md

 ### Configuration

-Configuration of the Hostmap widget works as the main [Hostmap page][1]:
+Configuration of the host map widget works as the main [host map page][1]:

-1. Choose to display `host` or `containers`
+1. Choose to display `hosts` or `containers`
 2. `Filter by` : Choose which hosts/containers to display
-3. `Group by`: Aggregate your hosts/containers depending of one or several Tag.
+3. `Group by`: Aggregate your hosts/containers by one or several tags.
-4. Choose a metric to fill your hostmap elements.
+4. Choose a metric by which to fill your host map elements.
-5. Optional - Choose a metric to size your hostmap elements.
+5. Optional: choose a metric by which to size your host map elements.
-6. Optional - Define a color palette with a `min` and `max` color palette value.
+6. Optional: define a color palette with a `min` and `max` color palette value.

 ### Options
 #### Title